jmaxwallace/Capstone/README.md

 # Capstone
+## Creating an Iterated Prisoner's Dilemma Strategy Using Machine Learning Techniques
 My Spring 2025 Data Analytics Capstone repository

 The goal is to create a machine learning model to compete against traditional strategies in an iterated prisoner's dilemma tournament.